What is coronary artery disease?

 Sometimes plaque in an artery can rupture.
-The body's repair system in turn creates a blood clot to heal the wound.
-The clot, however, can block the artery, leading to either a heart attack or stroke.
+The body's repair system creates a blood clot to heal the wound.
+But the clot can block the artery, leading to either a heart attack or stroke.

 Early warning signs may include:

-They can also include the symptoms associated with angina:
+They can also include the symptoms that are most associated with angina:

-Women are more likely to experience atypical symptoms such as vague chest discomfort.
+Women are more likely to experience non-traditional symptoms such as:

 If left untreated, CAD can lead to other serious problems such as heart attack, stroke or even death.